qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - perfect and simple
 - seems the perfect email app
 - perfect bare perfect
 - not perfect but close to it
-- will be perfect if has calendar
-- good to use but not perfect
 - its close to perfect
 - left perfect
 - good app its perfect